zfcampus/zf-apigility-doctrine/README.md

 Multi-keyed entities
 --------------------

 You may delimit multi keys through the route parameter.
-The default delimiter is a period . (e.g. 1.2.3).
-You may change the delimiter by setting the DoctrineResource::setMultiKeyDelimiter($value)
+The default delimiter is a period `.` (e.g. `1.2.3`).
+You may change the delimiter by setting the `DoctrineResource::setMultiKeyDelimiter($value)`.

 Complex queries through route parameters
 ----------------------------------------

-NO LONGER SUPPORTED.
-As of version 2.0.4 this functionality has been removed from this module.
+**NO LONGER SUPPORTED.** As of version 2.0.4 this functionality has been removed from this module.
 The intended use of this module is a 1:1 mapping of entities to resources and using subroutes is not in the spirit of this intention.
 It is STRONGLY recommended you use [zfcampus/zf-doctrine-querybuilder](https://github.com/zfcampus/zf-doctrine-querybuilder) for complex query-ability.